 Maroochydore pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Maroochydore is low; cypress and eucalyptus are low.
-Tomorrow (26 June 2026) levels are similar.
-Over the following five days cypress and eucalyptus will decrease.
+Today (16 July) pollen in Maroochydore is none Tomorrow (17 July 2026) levels are similar.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app